Luayabbas1981/remote-css-injector-v2/README.md

 Use at your own risk.

-#### This README provides all the necessary information about how to use the Remote CSS Inspector tool, its benefits compared to DevTools, and all of its key features.
+#### This README provides all the necessary information about how to use the Remote CSS Inspector tool.

 Let me know if you need further adjustments!